 COMM 427.
 RHETORICAL CRITICISM.
 This course is required for Communication Studies majors.
 Students study a variety of rhetorical-critical methodologies including metaphoric, pentadic, cluster, narrative, fantasy, theme, and ideological approaches.
 Students engage in rhetorical criticism throughout the term.
 The final project is an original rhetorical critique of a significant text for submission to a professional conference or publication.
-This course, along with Communication 212, fulfills the Writing Intensive (WI) requirement, for Communication Studies majors.
-Prerequisites: Communication Arts 212 and senior status or permission of instructor.
-Semester course, three hours.
+Prerequisites: Communication Arts 312 and senior status or permission of instructor.

 COMM 444.
 ADVANCED FILM THEORY.
 A deeper look at the medium of motion pictures from the point of view of film theorists including semiotics; realism; expressionism; auteur theory; cinema as art; montage; film as narrative; literature and adaptations to the screen; documentary and propaganda approaches; genre conventions; psychology; sociology; mythology; and ideology.
-Alternate years, semester course, three hours.

 COMM 459.
 ORGANIZATIONAL COMMUNICATION.
 Provides a critical exploration of organizational communication theory, research, and application.
 This course examines the factors involved in the functioning and analysis of complex organizations, particularly the direct and indirect ways in which communication processes and social dynamics affect organizations and employee interaction.
-Semester course, three hours.

 COMM 460.
 INDEPENDENT STUDY.
 Opportunities for students with extensive background in communication studies to do intensive independent study or research on specialized topics.
 Sophomore or higher standing, permission of the department chair, and a faculty sponsor are required.
-Semester course, one, two or three hours.

 COMM 470.
 INDEPENDENT RESEARCH.
 An opportunity to conduct supervised research in communication studies.
 Senior standing, permission of the department chair, and a faculty sponsor are required.
-Semester course, one, two or three hours.